ricfio/musement-and-weather/README.md

 This is a technical exercise for Backend PHP developers.
 You can find the details about the problem to solve in the [PROBLEM.md](./doc/PROBLEM.md) file.

+The possibile solution proposed by **Riccardo Fiorenza** in this repository was explained in the [SOLUTION.md](./doc/SOLUTION.md) file.

 ## Installation

 Build and Start the containers: